 Editor’s Note: This post was originally published on July 15, 2021.
-It has been updated to ensure content is accurate and links are current and was republished on Dec.
-8, 2022.
+It has been updated to ensure content is accurate and links are current and was republished on Jan.
+2, 2024.

-And, as users invest more of their time into mobile offerings and demand flawless experiences every time, APM, observability, and RUM are being used to identify and eliminate critical issues that send users searching for alternatives.
+And, as users invest more of their time into mobile offerings and demand flawless experiences every time, APM, MUEM, and RUM are being used to identify and eliminate critical issues that send users searching for alternatives.

-In this post, we’ll cover the following approaches, their strengths and weaknesses, and how they provide much needed visibility to mobile teams:
+In this post, we’ll cover the following approaches, their strengths and weaknesses, and how they provide much-needed visibility to mobile teams:

-Mobile APM
+• Mobile APM

 Mobile APM is the most basic monitoring necessary for a team to know the health of their application.
 This monitoring system provides key insights and information about an application’s performance and usage patterns.